Intermediate Alta Valsesia

 > Start in the wild and end in the vibrant village of Alagna

 You wake up in a mountain hut surrounded by ibex and glacier views.
 The early light glows on the Monte Rosa massif as you zip up your jacket and step out into the quiet of Valsesia’s high trails.
 Four days.
-Four rifugi.
+Three rifugi.
 And a route that links the hidden gems of the Piedmontese Alps.
-This is a trek for the keen hiker who wants Dolomites-style magic, minus the crowds.
+This 4-day hut-to-hut trekking route in the Alps is for the keen hiker who wants Dolomites-style magic, minus the crowds.

 The Alta Valsesia Intermediate is a 4-day point-to-point hike that begins at the Staffel bus stop above Riva Valdobbia and ends in Alagna Valsesia.
-You stay in welcoming rifugi like Orestes, Città di Mortara, and Pastore, each tucked away deep in alpine wilderness.
-With days between 4 and 8 kilometers and moderate elevation changes, this is a gentle yet rewarding hut-to-hut for intermediate hikers who prefer short distances, big views, and a proper Italian mountain vibe.
+You stay in welcoming rifugi like Gabiet, Orestes, and Pastore, each tucked away deep in alpine wilderness.
+With daily distances ranging between 4 and 12 kilometers, the real challenge of this trek lies in the altitude differences.
+Expect demanding ascents, steep descents, and significant elevation gain and loss throughout the route.
+This is a rewarding hut-to-hut adventure for intermediate hikers who are comfortable with mountain terrain and looking for big views, rugged trails, and a proper Italian alpine atmosphere.

 Itinerary